 Simple English definitions for legal terms

-Read a random definition: deduction for new
+Read a random definition: national union

 Bureaucracy: A way of organizing work that involves a lot of rules and procedures.
 It is used by big companies and government offices.
 Bureaucracy means that people who work there follow the rules and do their jobs in a certain way.
 Sometimes, this can make things slow and inflexible.
 It can also give too much power to the people who work there.